msthomaz/bourgeon/docs/routing.md

 # Routing

-Bourgeon is wrapping [vue-router](https://github.com/vuejs/vue-router) to provide routes to your application.
+Vuepack is wrapping [vue-router](https://github.com/vuejs/vue-router) to provide routes to your application.

 You can follow the [documentation here](http://router.vuejs.org/en/index.html).